 WARNING OR CAUTION • ELECTRIC SHOCK CAN KILL.
 Unless using COLD FEED feature, when feeding with gun trigger, DANGEROUS the electrode and drive VOLTAGE mechanism are always electrically energized and could remain energized several POSITIVE seconds after the welding ceases.
 OUTPUT • Do not touch electrically live part or electrode with skin or wet clothing.
 NEGATIVE • Insulate yourself from work and ground. • Always wear dry insulating gloves.
-OUTPUT · Do not operate with covers, panels or guards removed or open. • FUMES AN GASES can be dangerous. • Keep your head out of fumes.
+OUTPUT · Do not operate with covers, panels or guards removed or open.
+HIGH TEMPERATURE • FUMES AN GASES can be dangerous. • Keep your head out of fumes.
 Use ventilation or exhaust to STATUS remove fumes from breathing zone.
 PROTECTIVE • WELDING SPARKS can cause fire or explosion.
 GROUND • Keep flammable material away.
 REMOTE ARC RAYS can burn.
 Wear eye, ear and body protection.
 SEE ADDITIONAL WARNING INFORMATION UNDER ARC WELDING SAFETY PRECAUTIONS AND IN THE FRONT OF THIS OPERATING MANUAL.

-GRAPHIC SYMBOLS THAT APPEAR ON THIS MACHINE OR IN THIS MANUAL

-When the POWER WAVE® 300C is powered it can take as long as 30 seconds for the machine to be ready to weld.
+GRAPHIC SYMBOLS THAT APPEAR ON THIS MACHINE OR IN THIS MANUAL as long as 30 seconds for the machine to be ready to weld.
 During this time period the user interface will not be active.